I Saw You Dancing: Chart performance

 "I Saw You Dancing" was a success on the charts in several continents and remains the group's most successful hit.
-It was a top-10 hit in Denmark (7), Iceland (6), Israel, Malaysia, and Norway (7).
-In Greece, it hit number-one on the Radio Star FM.
+It was a top-10 hit in Denmark (7), Greece, Iceland (6), Israel, Malaysia, and Norway (7).
+In Greece, it hit number-one on the Radio Star FM and peaked at number five on the Pop + Rock singles chart.
 In Yaki-Da's homecountry Sweden, the song reached number 32 on Sverigetopplistan on 3 February 1995, with seven weeks within the chart.
 On the Eurochart Hot 100, it reached number 97, after charting in Denmark, Norway and Sweden.
 In the US, "I Saw You Dancing" peaked at number 54 on the Billboard Hot 100, number 11 on the Billboard Hot Dance Club Play chart and number 41 on the Cash Box Top 100 Pop Singles chart in a difficult period for contemporary pop music in the US.
 Few radio stations played the song, with WSPK-FM "K104.7" in Poughkeepsie, N.Y., a notable champion of the song.
 In Canada, it climbed to number 10 on the RPM Dance/Urban chart and number 62 on the RPM Top Singles chart.
+In West Asia, "I Saw You Dancing" peaked at number three in Israel in its second week on the chart, on 6 December 1994.